djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-17-its-a-doughnut.markdown

 A more compelling argument against the free doughnut is that, given our distance from the nearest Krispy, it would be far cheaper to make a weekly drive and buy a dozen doughnuts than to make the daily drive for a single "free" doughnut.
 Also, I doubt that, at this point in my life, anything short of force-feeding myself could lead to a 15-pound weight increase.

 Despite the cash savings from buying a dozen, the loss of the strange and magical experience of receiving a doughnut free to a select 150-million-member club far outweighs the monetary gain.
-Additionally, I have no plans to eat a doughnut a day.
+Moreover, I have no plans to eat a doughnut a day.

 ## Tomorrow